AMAA Celebrates Centennial in Dazzling, Memorable Banquet

-Well known California educator and former AMAA President Dr. Joseph Zeronian, and former AMAA Board Vice President Peter Kougasian, Esq., Assistant District Attorney under N.Y.
-District Attorney Robert Morgenthau, shared the honor of introducing the honorees, Edward and Pamela Avedisian.
+Well known California educator and former AMAA President Dr. Joseph Zeronian, and former AMAA Board Vice President Peter Kougasian, Esq., Assistant District Attorney under NY District Attorney Robert Morgenthau, shared the honor of introducing the honorees, Edward and Pamela Avedisian.

 Dr. Zeronian referred to his mother, who grew up in a German orphanage in Kharpert, as his inspiration.
 He focused on the crucial importance of education which “followed the tradition of the Bible and those dedicated missionaries.”
 He pointed out the tremendous accomplishments of the Avedisians who for the past 20 years have “enhanced the education in Armenia, with the building of the best school in the Malatya-Sepastya district, Yerevan’s poorest community, as well as several other projects.
 “They have followed the principle that it is more blessed to give than to receive,” he stated.

-To the surprise of many, an inspiring example of courage was displayed by Kougasian, who came to the podium, but due to a neurological problem, was unable to speak.
+To the surprise of many, an inspiring example of courage was displayed by Mr. Kougasian who came to the podium, but due to a neurological problem, was unable to speak.
 In a digital text where his speech was recorded, he recalled that on a special family trip to the Mekhitarist Monastery on Venice’s San Lazzaro Island, a non-Armenian tour guide told his son, “You should study a subject until you love it, because only then will it become a model of God’s love.
-That is the foundation upon which the Avedisian School is built,” Kougasian emphasized.
+That is the foundation upon which the Avedisian School is built,” Mr. Kougasian emphasized.
 “And when the Avedisians did this, Armenia already had free public school education, and the highest literacy rate of any country in the world.”

-The Avedisians created the school for excellence, Kougasian continued.
-“This school represents a different mission, a belief that is peculiarly Armenian.
+The Avedisians created the School for excellence, Kougasian continued.
+“This School represents a different mission, a belief that is peculiarly Armenian.
 It is the belief that true excellence in education can lead the sensitive soul on a path to God.”

 Edward and Pamela Avedisian, in expressing appreciation, stated that the AMAA is the “major factor in projecting Armenian into the 21st century, but there still is a tremendous need to expand into many areas.”